 - No player may move to a higher division after noon on Saturday, in order to prevent sudden shifts in standings late in the qualifying process.

 Players may enter in their chosen division(s) as many times as they like.
-No player may have more than two unplayed entries outstanding at any time.
-Each day of qualifying will have a published cut-off time, beyond which no entry may be started, and a further cut-off time, beyond which no new game may be played.
+Each day of qualifying will have a published cut-off time, beyond which no new ticket may be played.

-No entries will be refunded at any time, so please plan your timing accordingly with the posted schedule.
+No tickets will be refunded at any time, so please plan your timing accordingly with the posted schedule.

 The tournament features a guaranteed package of prizes.
 In the event of an overrun beyond expenses, excess revenue will fund the operations of the non-profit Replay Foundation, which contracts PAPA to operate events.